marcbaetica/Personal-Password-Manager/README.md

 from the DB through the use of the private key.

 #### How to use:
-First, the keys must be generated:
+First, the keys must be generated (large keys take a minute to generate):
 `python3 generate_keys.py`
 NOTE: make sure to move the private keys to a different location.
 Whoever has this, can access your full list of credentials.